Advancing AI Research Assistants with Expert-Involved Learning: Methods

-\textbf{Verification and Correction LMMs help humans understand scientific figures.} In this section, we demonstrate that using LMMs to conduct verification and correction can correct humans' incorrect understanding of selected figures with both qualitative and quantitative performance.
-The pipeline is summarized in Figure~\ref{fig: correct answer} (a), and the rest of the figures present our results.
+\textbf{Verification and Correction LMMs help humans understand scientific figures.} In this section, we demonstrate that LMMs can be effectively employed for verification and correction, thereby improving human interpretation of scientific figures in both qualitative and quantitative terms.
+The overall pipeline is summarized in Figure~\ref{fig: correct answer} (a), with subsequent panels presenting the results.
 Figure~\ref{fig: correct answer} (b) shows the accuracy of three participators (labeled H1, H2, and H7) under three conditions: the solution written by themselves without LLM assistance (pink bar), the solution is verified and corrected by an LLM assistant using our verification-correct framework (yellow bar for the default mode and green bar for the uncertain mode).
 Accuracy (ranging from about 40.0 to 100.0) is plotted on the vertical axis, while each participator’s results are grouped along the horizontal axis.
-Comparing the Raw (pink) boxes, H1’s baseline accuracy is clearly higher than that of H2 and H7.
+Comparing the Raw (pink) settings, H1’s baseline accuracy is clearly higher than that of H2 and H7.
 When the LLM assistant (yellow) or LLM assistant uncertain (green) is applied, the corrected results of H2 and H7 (they originally performed at a lower accuracy) show measurable improvements.
 Statistically significant p‐values shown in the same figure indicate that these gains are meaningful.
 Overall, our results illustrate that human participators with lower initial analytical performance benefited notably from LMM assistance, improving their answer accuracy by a large margin.
 This observation is further supported by comparing the performances between \method{} and human assistants for correcting the answers from participators, shown in Figure \ref{fig: correct answer} (c) and Extended Data Figure \ref{supfig:human correct details}, which demonstrates that \method{} has a generally better performance compared with the average level of human experts.
 Meanwhile, we show the improvement of using \method{} as a corrector versus the raw answers via Sankey plots for H2 and H7.
 Based on Figure \ref{fig: correct answer} (d), \method{} can improve the accuracy of answers for over 65\% questions with low initial accuracy, further supporting the strong capacity of \method{} as a research assistant.
+Extended Data Figure \ref{supfig:lmm include human correct details} shows our consideration of inviting human evaluators using \method{} to correct the previous answers, and the final accuracy is similar to the outputs from \method{}, and thus we have demonstrated the potentials of using \method{} for biomedical research.